facelessuser/ScopeHunter/docs/src/markdown/usage.md

     // Show color and style at the given point "styling": true,

-    // When showing a color with alpha transparency,
-    // Simulate what the color would look like in sublime
-    // by mixing the relevant background color, "show_simulated_alpha_colors": true,

-    // Show the selector names and scopes
-    // responsible for the color and styles "selectors": true,

     // Show current syntax and color scheme paths
     // (click to open if using tooltips)
     "file_paths": true,